raul23/pyebooktools/README.rst

 """""""""""
 This subcommand traverses a calibre library folder and renames all the book files in it by reading their metadata from calibre's ``metadata.opf`` files.
-Then the book files are moved to the output folder along with their corresponding metadata files which can either be copied or symlinked (if the flag ``--symlink-only`` is enabled).
+Then the book files are either moved or symlinked (if the flag ``--symlink-only`` is enabled) to the output folder along with their corresponding metadata files which can either be copied or symlinked.
 [RCL]_

 `:information_source:`